 “Especially in a small community, a gathering place like Green Valley Lake is a golden opportunity for older people or younger people who maybe can’t go to Roosevelt Lake or to the White Mountains to experience fishing,” said Jim Goughnour, owner of Rim Country Custom Rods in Payson.

-The AGFD Commission voted to renew the program for four more years on the first of its two-day meetings at Mazatzal Hotel & Casino on June 13-14.
+The AGFD Commission voted in 2014 to renew the program for four more years.
 The program, formerly called the Urban Fishing Program, began in 1985.
 It stocks trout into the lake every two weeks from October through May.

 Goughnour said having a place to fish right in town is an invaluable asset for Payson.